tonymtz/almond/README.md

 ### Requirements

+- Golang v1.8
+- Docker v17.03

 #### Postgresql

-1. Install docker-compose
-2. let docker do the magic: `$ docker-compose up`
+1. Let docker do the magic: `$ docker-compose up` 🐳
-3. Ready to rock on port 5433
+2. Ready to rock on port `5433`

 Note: This is not following default port for postgres, however the migrations script is aware of this.
 Worry not.